Motassem-MK/subscription-management/README.md

 ## Notes

 ### Device
-- Concerning `uID`, I assumed that we'll use the device's `GAID`/`IDFA` identifiers, which both consist of 32 hex numbers plus 4 dashes (36 letters in total).
+- Concerning `uID`, I assumed that we'll use the device's `GAID`/`IDFA` identifiers, both of which consist of 32 hex numbers plus 4 dashes (36 letters in total).
 - I assumed that a user can have a different language for each application on the same device.
 - It's stated in the requirements that a different client-token must be created for each device, which -unless I misunderstood the sentence- is not enough, in order to identify which subscription to be checked, a different token should be created for each application in the device as well.